seapagan/fastapi-template/README.md

 or for AWS Elastic Beanstalk there is a very comprehensive tutorial at [testdriven.io](https://testdriven.io/blog/fastapi-elastic-beanstalk/)

+> Remember:  you still need to set up a virtual environment, install all the
+> dependencies, setup your `.env` file (or use Environment variables if your
+> hosting provider uses these - for example Vercel or Heroku) and set up and
+> migrate your Database, exactly the same as for Develpment as desctribed above.

 ## Project Organization

 This project has been deliberately laid out in a specific way.
 To avoid long